nikhilayadav/bevel/platforms/quorum/configuration/roles/setup/bootnode/Readme.md

 **stat**: This module checks if bootnode is installed or not with path variable.

 ##### Output Variables
-    bootnode_stat_result: This variable stores the info on availibility on bootnode binary
+    bootnode_stat_result: This variable checks for the presence of file/directory.

 #### 2. Create bootnode directory
 This task creates the bootnode directory